ScriptAddicts/hiring/senior_software_engineer.md

-# Senior Software Engineer (YAMM)
+# Senior Software Engineer (backend/full-stack)

-Do you like having the time and freedom to explore a problem and its potential solutions?
-Want to be part of a company where your ideas can be easily and openly discussed?
-How about being able to have a high impact on a product with millions of users?
-You’ve knocked at the right door.

-Yet Another Mail Merge enables users to send email campaigns directly from their Gmail account, using a simple spreadsheet to configure and track.
-It is used, loved and highly rated by [millions of users](https://gsuite.google.com/marketplace/app/yet_another_mail_merge/52669349336).
+## Company

+[Talarian](http://talarian.io) is a small, growing, and profitable software company that is building the future of spreadsheet-driven business applications.
+Some of our products include, [YAMM](https://yamm.com/),[ Awesome Table](https://awesome-table.com/), and [Form Publisher](https://form-publisher.com).
+They are used and loved by millions and some of the most popular products in the Google Workspace marketplace.

+Our company is around 30 people, remote-first and global (we have people based in Western and Eastern Europe, Philippines, Nigeria), all highly motivated and dedicated.

+Our product values are: simplicity, empowerment, and getting out of the way.

+## Job description

 We are looking for a highly motivated Software Engineer to join our growing engineering team.
 You will be responsible for the end-to-end development of core parts of the product.
 We expect you to help us take our products and our team to the next technical level and to teach us something we don’t know.

-Our product values are: simplicity, empowerment, and getting out of the way.
+### Our tech stack:

+Our products are typically made of the following subproducts:

+* A Google Workspace add-on which is small real-estate web-app integrated with Google Sheets/Forms.
+This is where the bulk of the functionality is exposed to users.
+* A typical dashboard front-end, which contains administration and analytics.
+* A business logic back-end
+* A payments and billing back-end
+* A logging and analytics pipeline
+* A marketing website

+Our product infrastructure is hosted on Google Cloud Platform:
+* We run logic on App Engine, Cloud Functions, Cloud Pub Sub, Cloud Storage
+* We store data in Firebase, PostgreSQL, Redis, BigQuery

-Our infrastructure is entirely on the cloud on Google Cloud Platform.
-We use Firebase, Cloud Functions, PostgreSQL.
-We code in TypeScript, JavaScript (React), Google Apps Script, and Java.
+We code in TypeScript (React), Google Apps Script, NodeJS and Java.
+We’re keen to introduce a new strong back-end language such as Golang in our stack.

-**Core responsibilities:**
+Our marketing websites are coded in NextJS and hosted on Vercel.

+### Some examples projects that you could work on:

+* Making our data model evolve to be more flexible and scalable, and make the right database choice for the next stage of our growth
+* Creating a new scheduler
+* Creating a battle-hardened library to read/write across different types of spreadsheets
+* Making our UI more accessible
+* Designing and implementing the API of a new billing system and pricing model
+* Developing a webhooks API and integrating fully with Zapier
+* Improving performance across the board

+### Core responsibilities:

 * Taking full responsibility for big projects and core parts of the product from a software engineering perspective
 * Writing technical specifications for and developing new large features
 * Contributing to product specification by evaluating the technical difficulty of a project